affinidi/affinidi-tdk-php/README.md

 The Affinidi TDK for PHP is published on [packagist.org](https://packagist.org/packages/affinidi-tdk/affinidi-tdk-php) and provides the following libraries:

 - [Clients](src/Clients), which offer methods to access Affinidi Elements services like Credential Issuance, Credential Verification, and Login Configurations, among others.
-- [AuthProvider](src/AuthProvider/), a library that provides a method to authenticate Personal Access Tokens (PATs) and generates access token call clients and access the Affinidi Elements services.
+- [AuthProvider](src/AuthProvider/), a library that provides a method to authenticate Personal Access Tokens (PATs) and generates access token to call clients and access the Affinidi Elements services.
 - [Commons](src/Common/), a list of libraries that provides common methods like generation of claim and share links for Credential Issuance and Affinidi Iota Framework.

 Each module has its own README that you can check to better understand how to integrate it into your application.